Overview and Registration

-Acquiring Your Farm (AYF), our free, online tutorial, has been our main online resource for aspiring, new and beginning farmers – and others – preparing to access farmland.
+Acquiring Your Farm (AYF) is a free, online tutorial, for aspiring, new and beginning farmers – and others – preparing to access farmland.
 AYF contains lessons organized around seven topics and designed to provide a thorough introduction to the complex issues of farmland access and tenure.
 Here’s what you’ll learn:

-AYF contains lessons and resources that will help you answer some of the most critical questions facing all farmers seeking to access farmland; questions like:
+AYF also contains a curated collection of resources that will help you answer some of the most critical questions facing all farmers seeking to access farmland; questions like:

 - Is leasing or purchasing farmland (or a combination) the best option for me?

 - What’s the best farm property for my situation?